grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 ## Summary

 Now, wasn't this a painless introduction to mock objects!
-In the next chapters, we will examine how mock objects help in Test Driven Development.
+In the next chapters, we will examine how mock objects help in test-driven development.

 [^noexception]: By the way, note that this protocol we are specifying is very naive, since we assume that sending data through destination will never throw any exception.